CONTACT Barb Tyler, Office of Communications, (531) 530-7484, firstname.lastname@example.org

 The best way to find out if and how SCD runs in someone's family is for that person to see a genetic counselor.
-These professionals have experience with genetic blood disorders.
-They also specialize in prenatal genetic counseling.
-The genetic counselor will look at the person's family history and discuss with him or her what is known about SCD in the person's family.
-It is best for a person with SCD or SCT to learn all he or she can about SCD before deciding to have children.
+These professionals have experience with genetic blood disorders and may specialize in prenatal genetic counseling.
+The genetic counselor will look at the person's family history and discuss what is known about SCD in the person's family.

 These guidelines should be followed after a diagnosis of sickle cell disease has been confirmed: